projectmela/DJI_srt_extract/README.md

 # 1)Annotation analyzer and error corrector

-These code helps in checking the validity and errors of the annotations done through the darklabel annotation software.
-Along with the error checking the code also provide automated correction of certain errors.
+This code helps in checking the validity and errors of the annotations done through the darklabel annotation software.
+Along with the error checking the code also provides scripts to automatically correct certain errors.
+The program is customized for the requirements of the project, however, certain parameters can be changed in the future.

 # 2)Srt analyzer of drone flight
-This code helps in anlysing you drone session using the srt files created
+This code helps in anlysing the drone session using the *.srt files created with each recording session.
+The analysis mainly validates the overlap in the drone sessions if the relay technique is used while recording.
+The drones are stationary and not moving.
 ## Documentation

 ### Annotation ##